Developer: Capcom Publisher: Capcom Release: 07/93 Genre: Beat em up

 Mighty Final Fight should not have worked.
 In the arcade Final Fight was a showcase for Capcom’s CPS1 hardware.
 Both 16-bit systems received competent ports but still did not match the coin op.
 And they wanted to bring that game to the NES?
 Against all odds it works and in some ways is more enjoyable than the arcade game.
 This is one of the best beat em ups for the system and a great game overall.

 The story is a dead giveaway that this is not a serious retelling of the original’s story.
 The super deformed art style fits the NES limitations pretty well while keeping Metro City familiar.
 It also allows for better than normal animation.
-Hits are exaggerated and special moves have a flourish you don’t typically see on the system.
-As great as the game looks you can’t help but notice that it looks eerily similar to American Technos’ works like River City Ransom and Double Dragon.
+Hits are exaggerated and special moves have a flourish you do not typically see on the system.
+As great as the game looks you cannot help but notice that it looks eerily similar to American Technos’ works like River City Ransom and Double Dragon.
 It also has its limits; there is still some sprite flickering and you will never see more than two enemies at once.

 This is strictly a single player affair but in all other respects it is still the Final Fight you remember.
 All three characters are present and still fit the standard brawler tropes.
 Guy is fast but weak, Cody is the most balanced and Haggar is the strongest but also slowest.
 The difference this time around is that more has been done to differentiate each character.